gilsonfiho/gilsonfiho/README.md

 </p>

-<div align="center"> Atualmente atuo como R&D Firmware Engineer na Atlanta Tecnologia da Informação, com foco em:
+<div align="center"> Currently working as an R&D Firmware Engineer at Atlanta Tecnologia da Informação, with a focus on:

 </p>